jkds/bootcamp/README.md

 clean
 assembly

-Once the assembly plugin has created the runnable jar to execute the app use the following:
+Once the assembly plugin has created the runnable jar execute the app using the following:

     java -Xmx512m -Xms512m -jar http-adder-service.jar bindHost={host} bindPort={port}